 In Judea during the Second Temple period rebellions, revolts and uprisings continued to come and go.
 Radical groups such as the Zealots and the Sicarii (dagger-men) organized to rid the fatherland of Gentile occupation–most often by violent measures.
 In every case their own methods betrayed the cause by allowing the much stronger Rome, in turn, to justify more oppressive countermeasures.
 It was a vicious cycle and soon the idea of restoration grew hopeless.

-However flawed most of the reactionary movements were, one movement stood the test of time.
-A new organ for liberation arrived and it gained popular support.
+Soon, as it was written, a new organ for liberation arrived and it gained popular support.
 It was unlike anything before it.
 This new vanguard developed into a cunning political weapon that could deliver real blows to the colonial whore.
 Finally victory was in sight.

 Most understand this new political bond to be Christian and that Jesus is important to its victory.
 This is true.
 But what did it all look like?
 How is this war fought?